SAVI - Volunteer / Intern Service

 Shorter commitments as volunteers are no longer possible for foreigners, due to Immigration restrictions.

-All applicants, regardless the intended length of stay, are welcome to contact Savi for information on any related issue.
+All applicants, regardless of their intended length of stay, are welcome to contact Savi for information on any related issue.

 Requests from academic and/or field researchers find their way to Auroville and are most welcome.
 Savi offers personal support with emphasis on detailed description and background of the purpose and content of the research.
 The Savi team will introduce you to knowledgeable persons in the field of your research and generally support your stay.
 Of course, you will be requested to send a copy of your work when finalized, as Auroville archives all academic material for future research projects.